NeXus – One Core

 Sound 8

 It is tough and unforgiving, but NeXus: One Core is also addictive and very rewarding.
-The solo mode has enough randomized elements and difficulty settings to keep you busy for a while, but it is the local co-op mode where this game truly shines.
-If you are a fan of the genre you should definitely check out the game, but for players who regularly play local co-op titles this is a must.
+The solo mode has enough randomized elements and difficulty settings to keep you busy for a while, but this game truly shines in the co-op mode.
+If you are a fan of the genre, you should check out the game, but this is a must for players who regularly play co-op titles.

-Gameplay: Very challenging, but improving your best times through practice is very rewarding.
+Gameplay: The game is challenging, but improving your best times through practice is rewarding.

 Graphics: The game looks good, but visual distractions are kept to a minimum.

-Gameplay: Some great tunes that really complement the gameplay nicely.
+Gameplay: NeXus features some great tunes that really complement the gameplay nicely

 Summary 8.0 Great